duckietown/book-opmanual-duckiedrone/src/camera-prop-mount/instructions.md

     Camera with lens assembly attached and connected
     ```
 1. Screw the Raspberry Pi Camera to the right hole in the front part of the drone using the small metal bolts and nuts.
-Attach on top, so that the camera faces downward and the FFC goes towards the drone's battery.
+Attach the camera on the bottom side, so that the camera faces downward, and the FFC goes **away** from the drone's battery.
+Place 4 rubber spacers between the camera PCB and the frame to have it level.

     ```{figure} ../_images/camera-mounting-hw/camera_tof_sensor_attached.png

     Camera (and ToF sensor) attached to the front of the frame
+    ```

+    ```{figure} ../_images/camera-mounting-hw/camera_rubber_spacers.png

+    Rubber spacers placed between the camera and the frame (on the **bottom** side)
+    ```

+    ```{warning}
+    If you have metal screws, do not tighten the screws excessively as they might short the PCB.
+    ```

+% TODO: update with new procedure when new frame is made
 ## Mount the top frame
 1. Identify the smaller black rectangular laser cut piece of the frame.